 “There are so many wonderful, smart, beautiful divorced women out there and all the men are either drug addicts, alcoholics, psychos, control freaks or cheaters.
 You do the math.”

-These quotes are some of the things divorced or separated women have said to me in the past few years.
+These quotes are some of the things divorced or separated women have said to me in the past.
 Finding myself over 40 and single again was not fun.
 Not only was I going through the pain of my divorce, mourning the failure of my marriage, dealing with my two young children feeling sad about daddy moving out, and worrying about finances, but now I had to go back out there into the nightmare world of dating?!